Petr Rada

 Petr Rada (born 21 August 1958) is a Czech football coach and former player.
 He represented Czechoslovakia internationally in the 1980s and managed the Czech Republic national football team between 2008 and 2009.
 He is well known for his arguments with fans or trainer colleagues and also for impulsive style of coaching.

 Before being named national team manager in July 2008, Rada worked as an assistant for then national team coach Karel Brückner from 2006 to 2008, and also as an assistant to Jozef Chovanec from 1998 to 2001 when Chovanec was manager of the Czech national team.
-Rada has also been head manager of eight various Czech clubs: FK Teplice (on four separate occasions), FC Viktoria Plzeň, FK Jablonec, FC Slovan Liberec, SK Slavia Prague, FC Vysočina Jihlava, Příbram and Sparta Prague.
+Rada has also been head manager of eight various Czech clubs: FK Teplice (on four separate occasions), FC Viktoria Plzeň, FK Jablonec (twice), FC Slovan Liberec, SK Slavia Prague, FC Vysočina Jihlava, Příbram Sparta Prague and Dukla Prague.

 Playing career

 In his playing days, Rada was a defender, who starred for Dukla Prague for nine years, from 1979 to 1988.
 He won the Czechoslovak First League with them in 1979 and 1982.
 Rada also made eleven appearances for his national team, Czechoslovakia.